burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 6. Fallthrough Attribute

-In C/C++ language in `switch` construction, if not explicitly use `break` instruction, then instruction flow once it will find suitable `case` will fall through the next `case` statement without checking the predicate.
+In C/C++ language in `switch` construction, if not explicitly use `break` instruction, then the instruction flow once it finds a suitable `case` will fall through the next `case` statement without checking the predicate.

-The C++17 added a language feature to signal to the compiler and the person reading your code that you are intentionally using a fall through.
+The C++17 added a language feature to signal to the compiler and the person reading your code that you are intentionally using a fall-through.

 Example: